apifortress/Bloodhound-modules/jdbc/README.md

-# AFtheM - JDBC Module
+# Bloodhound - JDBC Module

 The module implements multiple actors involving the connection to JDBC databases.